Hip Dysplasia in Dogs: Essential Guide

-- Get the right food and supplements: The American Kennel Club (AKC) recommends buying food specially formulated for large breed puppies to help prevent excessive growth.
-Your vet may also recommend a chewable dose of glucosamine, chondroitin, and MSM, which may lessen the symptoms.
+- Get the right food and supplements: The American Kennel Club (AKC) recommends buying food specially formulated for large breed puppies to help regulate growth.
+Your veterinarian may also recommend a chewable dose of glucosamine or chondroitin to help build healthy joints.

 - Make sure your dog gets enough exercise but avoid rough play, such as jumping, long runs, and sliding on floors.
 These activities put strain on a dog’s hind leg joints.
-Walking on a soft surface and swimming are the best exercise for aging dogs and will help reduce pain.
+Walking on a soft surface and swimming are the best exercise for dogs and will help improve range of motion.

 - Physical therapy such as massage, hydrotherapy and acupuncture may provide some benefit, according to Pet Health Network.

-Even preventative measures may not be enough to keep your dog from developing hip dysplasia.
-If it develops, a vet will recommend one of two courses – nonsurgical treatment with medications or surgery.
+Sometimes preventative measures may not be enough to keep your dog from developing hip dysplasia.
+If it develops, a vet will recommend one of two courses – medical management or surgery.

-Surgical treatments: There are two common major surgical treatments that are used to help dogs with hip dysplasia.
+Surgical treatments: There are two common surgical treatments that are used for dogs with hip dysplasia.

 - A Total Hip Replacement (THR) replaces your pet’s hip joint with a prosthetic one.
 Even if both your dog’s joints have dysplasia, generally only one is replaced at a time.
 Some dogs may only need a single hip replacement, while others with severe disease may need both.

 Costs of hip dysplasia treatment

 Is hip dysplasia covered by pet insurance?

 The Healthy Paws plan covers hip dysplasia treatments as long as the following conditions are met:

 - Your pet is under the age of six at the time of enrollment.

-- It did not occur during the waiting period, meaning no clinical signs or symptoms manifested within the first twelve (12) months of continuous coverage.*
+- The treatments did not occur during the waiting period, which means no clinical signs or symptoms manifested within the first twelve (12) months of continuous coverage.*

 Some insurance providers don’t cover hip dysplasia and other genetic conditions that develop in pets over their lifetimes, so be sure to read any insurance policies carefully.

-One of our pet parents shared the story of Coco’s hip replacement surgery, which was covered and saved them $4,768 off a $6,000 vet bill.
+One of our pet parents shared their story of Coco’s hip replacement surgery, which saved them $4,768 off a $6,000 vet bill using Healthy Paws insurance.